-HomeEquity Bank’s CHIP reverse mortgage is the most popular option in Canada and has been the only option until Equitable Bank entered the reverse mortgage market in 2018.
+HomeEquity Bank’s CHIP reverse mortgage is the most popular option.
 Canada’s reverse mortgage market reached $4 billion in 2020, with CHIP reverse mortgages contributing to $820 million in new originations in 2019 alone.
 Meanwhile, Equitable Bank only holds $20 million worth of reverse mortgages.

 To qualify for a CHIP reverse mortgage, you must be 55 years or older.
 Your spouse must also be 55 years or older.
 Your home must also be worth at least $150,000.
 You can borrow up to 55% of your home market value, and HomeEquity guarantees that the amount that you will have to eventually repay will not exceed the market value of your home when it is sold.